coursera-dl/coursera-dl/README.md

   used in the URL for that class:
     `https://class.coursera.org/<CLASS_NAME>/class/index`

+* Have you tried to clean the cached cookies/credentials with the `--clear-cache` option?

 * Note that many courses (most, perhaps?) may remove the materials after a little while after the course is completed, while other courses may retain the materials up to a next session/offering of the same course (to avoid